asmaier/ImmoSpider/Readme.md

 ### Installation

 Immospider is using the popular python framework https://scrapy.org/ .
-To install you need Python 3.
+For installation you need Python 3.
 Then you can clone this repository and install the requirements via

     pip3 install -r requirements.txt

 This should install scrapy and the googlemaps package for you.
-To use it you also need an API key for the googlemaps API.
+You also need an API key for the googlemaps API, if you want to compute travel times to several destinations.
 You should follow the instructions at https://github.com/googlemaps/google-maps-services-python#api-keys to get your API key.

 ### Usage